ioBroker/ioBroker.hm-rpc/README.md

 ### 1.14.1 (2020-04-23)
 * (foxriver76) catch potential errors on createServer
-* (foxriver76) new metadata approach: we only store metadata gathered by the user, otherwise cached metadata can be very old and outdated, we have to monitor performance of this approach (more requests to CCU on first setup)
+* (foxriver76) new metadata approach: we only store metadata gathered by the user, otherwise cached metadata can be very old and outdated, we have to monitor the performance of this approach (more requests to CCU on first setup)
 * (foxriver76) add name and icon to meta folder
 * (foxriver76) minor code improvements